EU regulator probes Ryanair deals at French airport

 The Commission has in recent months opened investigations into various arrangements between Ryanair and airports in Germany and Austria.

-It is also scrutinizing similar deals between airport operators and other budget airlines across the 27-country European Union.
+It is also scrutinising similar deals between airport operators and other budget airlines across the 27-country European Union.